What is online proctoring?

 - Smart voice detection: more advanced than the previously mentioned basic audio because it listens for specific keywords or phrases, such as “Alexa,” “OK Google,” or “Hey Siri.”
 Then, it alerts a live test proctor to intervene

-- AI+Live proctoring: blended online proctoring software that monitors the exam session for potential academic dishonesty and alerts a live proctor to join the student’s session in real-time if it detects any issues
+- AI+Live proctoring: blended online proctoring software that monitors the exam session for potential academic dishonesty and alerts a live proctor to join the session in real-time if it detects any issues

 - Test question integrity: a technology that searches the internet to identify leaked test questions.
 If it finds leaked questions, instructors can take steps to control their exams’ integrity

-Why is online proctoring used?
+Why is use online proctoring?

 What is Honorlock?